haiwen/seafile-admin-docs/manual/config/seafile-conf.md

 ```

-New in Seafile Pro 7.1.16 and Pro 8.0.3: You can set the maximum number of files contained in a library that can be synced by the Seafile client.
+You can set the maximum number of files contained in a library that can be synced by the Seafile client.
 The default is 100000.
 When you download a repo, Seafile client will request fs id list, and you can control the timeout period of this request through `fs_id_list_request_timeout` configuration, which defaults to 5 minutes.
 These two options are added to prevent long fs-id-list requests from overloading the server.

-Since Pro 8.0.4 version, you can set both options to -1, to allow unlimited size and timeout.
+You can set both options to -1, to allow unlimited size and timeout.

 ```
 [fileserver]